 The financial results of the Bank reflect the continuation of the process we have led at the Bank, a process of which the essence is growth and efficiency.
 The results of our merger with Otzar Hachayal Bank, which is one of the key moves that we have recently taken has begun to show its effect both with respect to cost savings and to growth across our areas of operations.
 Additional significant moves we have made at the Bank are the intensification of capital market operations, a continuation of the consistent and continuing growth trends in credit, as well as developments in the digital field.
 This has enabled us to offer our customers with a personal and professional service, alongside an innovative and advanced digital service.
 We have implemented improvements to our digital strategy and IT infrastructure to improve our competitiveness, enabling us to provide an efficient service and continuing growth.

-• Second quarter net earnings of NIS 224 million, a growth of 2.3% year-over-year and return on equity of 11.3%
+- Q3 net earnings of NIS 236 million, growth of 11.3% year-over-year;

-- Ratio of Tier I equity capital to risk assets: 10.86%;
+- Ratio of Tier I equity capital to risk assets: 10.79

 Financial Stability and Dividend Distribution

-The First International Bank has a dividend distribution policy of up to 50% of net earnings, and accordingly, since the beginning of the year the Bank has distributed a dividend of NIS 190 million.
-The dividend yield reached 4.6%.
-Subsequent to the date of the financial statements the Board of Directors of the Bank resolved to distribute a further dividend in the amount of NIS 110 million.
+The First International Bank has a dividend distribution policy of up to 50% of net earnings, and accordingly, since the beginning of the year, the Bank has distributed total dividends amounting to NIS 300 million.
+This represents a dividend yield of 4.6%.